Downloads

 document titled "Developing Emotional Awareness Using the Feelings Wheel" with screen-reader accessible full text below

-Developing Emotional Awarness Using the Feelings Wheel
+Developing Emotional Awareness Using the Feelings Wheel

 Emotional awareness can help with self-reflection, personal growth, decision-making, and communication.